intk/collective.portlet.breadcrumbs/README.rst

 Introduction
 ============

-A simple portlet that renders the online experience.
+A simple portlet that renders the Plone breadcrumbs in context.